allydrop/allydrop/README.md

-- 👋 Hi, I’m @allydrop
+- 👋 Hi, I’m @allydrop. my name is taejoong kim in rebllions.
 - 👀 I’m interested in developing my skillset in this team with rebellions members.
 - 🌱 I’m currently learning rebellions system such as Sys_SW,SW and HW
 - 💞️ I’m looking to collaborate on all kinds of things with you.